wdv4758h/pypy-extradoc/planning/py3.5/milestone-1-progress.rst

 ----------------------------------------

-* At some point, review lib-python/conftest.py to remove the skips due to deadlocks (search for "XXX:")
+* At some point, review lib-python/conftest.py to remove the skips due to deadlocks (search for "XXX:"). update 1: some have been reenabled already! (richard 30.sept)

 * collections.py: ``OrderedDict`` should again be a thin wrapper over ``dict``.
 The main pain point is ``move_to_end(last=False)``.
 See